ROLE:

 Impact:

-14% increase in task approval completions
+14% increase in batch approval completions

 4 day reduction in Time to approval (10 -> 6days)

-Increase in Mastercard adoption (core revenue driver)
++ Increase in Mastercard adoption (core revenue driver)

 Qualitative Feedback:

-Users appreciated having the right data upfront
+• Users appreciated having the right data up front

-Tappy Agent felt like a real assistant, not a redirect tool
+• Tappy Agent felt like a real assistant, not a redirect tool

 What Went Well: